viniciusf-dev/nebulla/README.md

   - Normalizes input text by converting to lowercase, removing punctuation, and trimming whitespace.
   - Tokenizes the normalized text into individual tokens.
 - **How It Works:**
-  The module defines helper functions that process the raw input string before it’s fed into the model.
+  The module defines helper functions that process the raw input string before it's fed into the model.
 This standardization ensures consistency in tokenization and subsequent embedding lookup.
 - **Key Functions:**
   - `normalize(text: &str) -> String`
   - `tokenize(text: &str) -> Vec<String>`